HelloYeew/mamizu-api/README.md

 # mamizu-api
- My personal API to make some stuff easier
+ My personal API to make and develop some personal stuff easier

 ## Purpost of this project